 …considering that smartphones and tablets are being used daily by most of today’s people.
 Whether you choose to display banners, videos or to create your own dedicated apps for specific campaigns, you should always take into account not only your goals but also your audience.

-There are some great examples of successful campaign you can get inspired from but most of all, you should find inspiration in your own brand and values.
+There are some great examples of successful campaigns you can get inspired from but most of all, you should find inspiration in your own brand and values.

 What do you think about mobile advertising and what types of display ads did you use on your own campaigns?